 Kaiser Permanente is at the forefront of research to increase screening rates by using home tests for HPV, a leading cause of cervical cancer.

-Scientific breakthroughs in cancer screening have saved countless lives over the past several decades.
-But sometimes the biggest barrier to effective cancer screening isn’t science — it’s what people have to do to get screened.
+Scientific breakthroughs in cancer screening have saved many lives over the past decades.
+But sometimes the biggest barrier to effective cancer screening isn’t scientific knowledge — it’s what people have to do to get screened.

-Next, we examined the response rate when we mailed HPV testing kits to a sample of women who were overdue for cervical cancer screening.
-We found that mailing HPV kits increased screening by more than 50% compared to standard care.
-A follow-up survey showed that the women who returned the kits had very positive feelings about the experience.
+Our team also tracked response rates when they mailed HPV testing kits to people who were overdue for cervical cancer screening.
+Mailing HPV kits increased screening by more than 50%.
+A follow-up survey showed that people who returned the kits had very positive feelings about the experience.

-We are working on addressing these barriers in an ongoing follow-up trial of 33,000 women.
+Our team is working on addressing these challenges in an ongoing study of 33,000 people.
 The study explores different outreach approaches based on participants’ prior screening behavior.
-It also tests different educational strategies to evaluate whether the information we provide can motivate individuals to get screened.
+It also explores whether information included with the mailed test kits can motivate individuals to get screened.